cniweb/ant-contrib/docs/get-method_task.md

 GetMethod
 =========

-The &lt;getMethod&gt; task allows the caller to use the HTTP GET method.
+The <getMethod> task allows the caller to use the HTTP GET method.
 This method inherits the [Common Method](method_task_common.html) attributes and subelements.

 Examples
 --------